oracle-livelabs/apex/apex-professional-hol6/customizing-interactive-report_enduser.md

     ![](images/create-groupby.png " ")

     c) The Group By report is created.
 You also see the sum of the Budget.
-Notice that the icon for View Group By is also added.
+Notice that the icon for View Group By has also been added.

     ![](images/run-ir10.png " ")